CumulusNetworks/docs/content/cumulus-linux/Layer-3/Protocol-Independent-Multicast---PIM.md

 </tr>
 <tr class="even">
 <td><p>Outgoing Interface (OIF)</p></td>
-<td><p>The outgoing interface indicates the interface on which a PIM or multicast packet is to be sent out.
+<td><p>The outgoing interface indicates the interface on which a PIM or multicast packet is be sent out.
 OIFs are the interfaces towards the multicast receivers.</p></td>
 </tr>
 <tr class="odd">
 <td><p>Incoming Interface (IIF)</p></td>